maillota/streamcontroller-python-elgato-streamdeck/README.md

 without the official software.
 This can allow you to create your own custom front-ends, such as a custom control front-end for home automation software.

+> [!NOTE]
+> This is a fork of [abcminiuser/python-elgato-streamdeck](https://github.com/abcminiuser/python-elgato-streamdeck) targeted at [StreamController](https://github.com/StreamController/StreamController).

 _________________

 [PyPi Project Entry](https://pypi.org/project/streamdeck/) - [Online Documentation](https://python-elgato-streamdeck.readthedocs.io) - [Source Code](https://github.com/abcminiuser/python-elgato-streamdeck)